 The essence of tourism is changing dramatically nowadays.
 What was popular just a couple of years ago (such as female solo travel or, previously, couple travel) doesn’t tend to be that popular anymore.
 Our infographics will show you what are the travel trends in 2018 you may expect.

-The culinary tourism will still be on the rise.
+Culinary tourism will still be on the rise.
 Yet, the focus will be geared towards the authentic food experience instead of dining in expensive, West-like restaurants across the globe.
 For example, the tourists are rather likely to taste authentic Nepalese dishes in lodges while passing some trek, instead of tasting them while sitting in fashionable restaurants in Kathmandu.
 Dining with locals will also become more and more popular.

-Considering how the modern-day business is done, more people will be able to get more time for themselves.
+Considering how modern-day business is done, more people will be able to get more time for themselves.
 Yet, that doesn’t mean abandoning their jobs.
-So, you are likely to see more tourists with laptops and talking about their jobs while being on their journeys in 2018.
+So, you are likely to see more tourists with laptops and talking about their jobs while on their journeys in 2018.

 Apart from it, tourists will also be willing to understand the impact they have on the locals’ lives.
-The efforts of the conscious tourists will help locals to get their economy more developed, while people will receive directlymore money for the services they provide.
+The efforts of the conscious tourists will help locals to get their economy more developed, while people will receive directly more money for the services they provide.

-If you are going to embark on your next journey soon, we recommend you to get to know what travel apps you may need.
+If you are going to embark on your next journey soon, we recommend you get to know what travel apps you may need.

 Share this post: